 Support plays a very important part in adjusting to living with the after-effects of cancer treatment.
 It is necessary not just for patients but for those close to them too.
 Support covers access to information, identification of appropriate medical help, financial advice, contact with others who have shared experiences, and sometimes just a shoulder to cry on.

-As well as the national meetings we run a local support group in Kingston upon Thames.
+As well as the virtual meetings we run a local support group in Kingston upon Thames.
 We are keen to establish groups in other parts of the country, and if you would like to be involved with this please contact us.

 Modified: 18th January 2021